 We explore what anxiety is, how it relates to visible difference and disfigurement and how to manage the way it may be making you feel.

-As we move though the pandemic, you may feel like you are the only person who has reservations about restrictions being lifted and life “going back to normal”.
+As we move though the pandemic, you may feel like you are the only person who has reservations about restrictions being lifted and anxiety about returning to “normal” after coronavirus (COVID-19).
 Please be reassured that you aren’t.

-When restrictions are imposed, you may miss friends, colleagues, teachers and the routine of going to work or study.
+When restrictions were imposed, you may have missed friends, colleagues, teachers and the routine of going to work or study.

-However, you may also feel that it is less stressful than having to attend school or university lectures, go to work or be out in public.
-You be feeling safe and secure in your home, away from a sense that people are scrutinising your appearance.
+However, you may also have felt that it is less stressful than having to attend school or university lectures, go to work or be out in public.
+Maybe you felt safe and secure in your home, away from a sense that people are scrutinising your appearance.

 There are lots of reasons why you might feel anxious about life going back to “normal”: